ginoruperez/cabash/README.md

 	OUTPUT		: /var/backup/gino is create with one file mybash.txt
-				  /var/backup/ginoruperez is created  with one file mydata.scp display warning for personal.txt, it will be backup relative to user folder instead, will not be compared display ERROR for notfound.file:
+				  /var/backup/ginoruperez is created  with tw files mydata.scp and personal.txt
+				  display WARNING for personal.txt, it will be backup relative to user folder instead, will not be compared display ERROR for notfound.file:
 				  display ERROR for Tess
-	 			  /var/backup.tar.gz is created and with  two folders (/gino/withonefile and /ginoruperez/withonefile  )
+	 			  /var/backup.tar.gz is created and with  two folders (/gino/withonefile and /ginoruperez/withtwofiles  )
 	 			  no /tmp/backup created
 	 			  /home/gino/.backup and /home/ginoruperez/.backup created